alkogenius/alkogenius/README.md

 # Hi there!
-I'm alkogenius 👋
+I'm Nick 👋

 I'm a full-stack developer specializing in healthcare projects.
 I love building solutions that make people's lives easier and more accessible.